The Great Movie Ride: Ride experience

 Next, the ride vehicle enters into a tribute to the Western genre.
 Here, the guests encounter audio-animatronics of the Man with No Name (Clint Eastwood) standing outside of a saloon and Ethan Edwards (John Wayne) sitting atop his horse.
+A sign on one building facade reads “Ransom Stoddard Attorney-at-Law” (James Stewart).
 The #2B ride vehicle (which is already being driven by the gangster) continues past a shootout between the town sheriff and an audio-animatronic bank robber named Snake.
 The gangster ignores the shootout and continues on to the next scene.
 However, the #1A ride vehicle (which is still being driven by the tour guide) stops in front of the town bank while a bank robbery is in progress.
 Suddenly, a live bank robber named Kate Durango (Girl) or Kid Carson (Boy) appears from inside the bank.
 After getting into a shoot-out with the town sheriff and chasing the tour guide into the bank, the bandit sets the town bank ablaze with dynamite and hijacks the ride vehicle.
 Following this scene, the remainder of the attraction is the same for both the #1A and #2B ride vehicles.

 Next, the ride vehicle continues into a darkened corridor of a seemingly abandoned spaceship, revealing itself to be the Nostromo, the doomed vessel from Alien.
 The ride vehicle passes an audio-animatronic Ellen Ripley (Sigourney Weaver) holding a flamethrower as she prepares to confront a creature lurking within the ship.
 Guests could also hear Jones, Ripley's pet cat, meowing in the darkness, as well as the Nostromos "Mother" computer warning of an imminent ship self-destruction countdown.
-Hearing this, the gangster or the bandit becomes nervous and speeds the ride vehicle through the ship, but not before the Alien appears and attacks the guests, popping out from both the ceiling and the wall.
+Hearing this, the gangster or the bandit becomes nervous and speeds the ride vehicle through the ship, but not before a Xenomorph appears and attacks the guests, popping out from both the ceiling and the wall.